grechsteiner/ChessPlus/README.md

 This project utilizes a modified MVC (Model-View-Controller) architecture, paired with an observer pattern setup.
 There is a single Observer Type (TextObserver) which is responsible for rendering the View, which obtains it's data from the Subject/Controller (Game), whose data source is the chess board itself (ChessBoard).

-The ChessBoard itself stores various pieces, which are broken down in the following manor: The virtual base piece class, which holds all the general data that all pieces posesses.
+The ChessBoard itself stores various pieces, which are broken down in the following manner: The virtual base piece class, which holds all the general data that all pieces posesses.
 From there, there are virtual base classes for each type of piece such as King, Bishop, and Rook.
 These classes hold the logic for computing the standard set of legal moves associated with each of these resepective pieces.
 Finally, there are concrete Advanced and Basic classes for each piece type (ex: AdvancedBishop and BasicBishop).
 This is where the set of legal moves for different piece levels is distinguished.

 The Game class processes the general logic of a game: parsing commands, supplying moves to the ChessBoard, obtaining a move from one of the ComputerPlayer classes, etc.